ASCAP Licensing for Business: Compliance, Laws, and Fines

 How much does ASCAP licensing cost?

 ASCAP charges an annual rate for access to their library.
 This rate will differ based on several factors, including the type of business using the music, whether the music is performed live or recorded, and the potential size of the audience listening to the song.
+Their least expensive annual fee costs slightly more than $1 per day.

 What does an ASCAP license cover?